 With the chlorine cylinder still closed, start the ejector booster pump and the meter tube ball should drop to the bottom within about ten seconds.
 If the ball continues to bounce there is either a leak at the lead gasket or a loose connection at the vacuum tube fittings or meter tube.
-(The tube fittings should be hand tight.
-It is not necessary to use pliers or a wrench on these fittings.
-If meter tube needs tightening, use a quarter and finger tighten inlet plug.)
-At this time the rate valve on the vacuum regulator should be open two or three turns.
+(The tube fittings should

-b.
-If the ejector is operating properly (pulling sufficient vacuum) then the front bolts should be depressed on both vacuum regulators.

-c.
-Turn off water supply to ejector.
+- b.
+If the ejector is operating properly (pulling sufficient vacuum) then the front bolts should be depressed on both vacuum regulators. - c.
+Turn off water supply to ejector. - d.

-d.
 Wait 5 to 10 minutes with water supply off.
-The ball should remain still at the bottom of the meter tube.

-e.
-If the system is vacuum tight proceed to the next step.
+The ball should remain still at the bottom of the meter tube. - e.
+If the system is vacuum tight proceed to the next step. - f.

-f.
 Disconnect vacuum tubing at the vacuum regulator to allow air to enter the system.
-Reconnect tubing.
+Reconnect tubing. - g.

-g.
 Place one of the vacuum regulators in standby by turning the front knob two turns counter-clockwise and then returning it two turns clockwise.
-The front bolt should remain protruding per the diagram on the vacuum regulator.
+The front bolt should remain protuding per the diagram on the vacuum regulator.